ERIC COURAGE, CFA, CFP, CAIA

 Founder / Wealth Strategy Advisor

-Eric has worked in finance for over 10 years, both in private wealth management and as an analyst building financial products and valuing businesses.
+Eric has worked in finance for over 10 years, both in private wealth management and as an analyst building financial products.

 He is also a Certified Financial Planner™ (CFP™) and a Chartered Alternative Investment Analyst (CAIA).

-Outside of MARGIN, Eric has taught CFP™ investment courses at a Colorado university.
-He has also served on the Englewood, Colorado Firefighter Pension Board, and CFA Colorado Board.
+Eric has taught CFP™ investment courses at a Colorado University, and served on the Englewood, Colorado Firefighter Pension Board, and CFA Colorado Board.

 WHY I STARTED MARGIN